EgosOwn/onionr/README.md

 # Install and Run on Linux

 The following applies to Ubuntu Bionic.
-Other distros may have different package or command names.
+Other distributions may have different package or command names.

+Master may be unstable, you should use the latest release tag. (checkout via git: `$ git checkout release-latest`)

 `$ sudo apt install python3-pip python3-dev tor`